Arthritis Treatment in Palm Beach, FL

 Stop Living With Pain Caused by Arthritis

 Arthritis is a painful disease of the joints that affects more than 50 million adults worldwide.
 There are more than 100 different variations of arthritis, but most can be grouped into larger categories.
-It’s important to determine which type of arthritis you have in order to provide the best treatment plan.
+It’s important to determine which type of arthritis you have to provide the best treatment plan.

-The board certified physicians at Palm Beach Pain Institute specialize in treating all types of arthritis.
+Dr. Marcie A. Merson specializes in treating all types of arthritis.
 Learn more about arthritis and schedule your appointment at our office in Delray Beach today.

 Types of Arthritis